 Virginia's economic development tax incentives, such as exemptions, credits, and single sales apportionment, resulted in \$1.56 billion in tax savings to businesses between FY10 and FY18.
-Most (82 percent) of this amount was from sales and use tax exemptions that provide savings to businesses on their purchases of equipment and supplies that qualify for the exemption.
+Most (82 percent) of this amount was because of sales and use tax exemptions that provide savings to businesses on their purchases of equipment and supplies that qualify for the exemption.
 Nine of the 19 sales and use tax exemptions each provided more than \$20 million in incentives to businesses between FY10 and FY18 (Table 8).
-Some of these exemptions are provided to capital-intensive industries, such as grants reported recapthan the full amount that should have been recaptured according to grant guidelines.
-The upcoming in-depth reports on these incentives will provide more information about agency efforts to recapture funding when projects do not achieve their goals.
+A number of these exemptions are provided to very capital-intensive industries, such as data centers and airlines, that must make substantial purchases of equipment during start-up or upgrading their operations.